conroywhitney/tappa-pwa/README.md

 ## Credits

-Thanks to the Engineering Team of [Coding ZEAL](https://codingzeal.com/?utm_source=github) for their [react-zeal](https://github.com/CodingZeal/generator-react-zeal) generator.
+Thanks to the Engineering Team of [Coding ZEAL](https://codingzeal.com/?utm_source=github) for their work on [generator-react-zeal](https://github.com/CodingZeal/generator-react-zeal) and [eslint-config-zeal](https://github.com/CodingZeal/eslint-config-zeal).